-A pattern can be the recurrence of certain kinds of imagery or events.
-Usually, repetition of particular aspects of a story (similar events in the plot, similar descriptions, even repetition of particular words) tends to render those elements more conspicuous.
+A pattern can be the recurrence of certain kinds of imagery, vocabulary, formal elements (like rhyme and meter), or events.
+Usually, repetition of particular aspects tends to render those elements more conspicuous.
 Let’s say I’m writing a paper on Mary Shelley’s novel Frankenstein.
 In the course of reading that book, I keep noticing the author’s use of biblical imagery: Victor Frankenstein anticipates that “a new species would bless me as its creator and source” (52) while the monster is not sure whether to consider himself as an Adam or a Satan.
 These details might help me interpret the way characters think about themselves and about each other, as well as allow me to infer what the author might have wanted her reader to think by using the Bible as a frame of reference.
 On another subject, I also notice that the book repeatedly refers to types of education.
 The story mentions books that its characters read and the different contexts in which learning takes place.

-A problem, on the other hand, is something in the story that bugs you or that doesn’t seem to add up.
-A character might act in some way that’s unaccountable, a narrator may leave out what we think is important information (or may focus on something that seems trivial), or a narrator or character may offer an explanation that doesn’t seem to make sense to us.
-Not all problems lead in interesting directions, but some definitely do and even seem to be important parts of the story.
-In Frankenstein, Victor works day and night to achieve his goal of bringing life to the dead, but once he realizes his goal, he is immediately repulsed by his creation and runs away.
+A problem, on the other hand, is something that bugs you or that doesn’t seem to add up.
+For example, a character might act in some way that’s unaccountable, a narrator may leave out what we think is important information (or may focus on something that seems trivial), or a narrator or character may offer an explanation that doesn’t seem to make sense to us.
+Not all problems lead in interesting directions, but some definitely do and even seem to be important parts of the text.
+In the novel Frankenstein, Victor works day and night to achieve his goal of bringing life to the dead, but once he realizes his goal, he is immediately repulsed by his creation and runs away.
 Why?
 Is there something wrong with his creation, something wrong with his goal in the first place, or something wrong with Victor himself?
 The book doesn’t give us a clear answer but seems to invite us to interpret this problem.

 If nothing immediately strikes you as interesting or no patterns or problems jump out at you, don’t worry.
 Just start making a list of whatever you remember from your reading, regardless of how insignificant it may seem to you now.
-Consider a character’s peculiar behavior or comments, the unusual way the narrator describes an event, or the author’s placement of an action in an odd context.
-(Step 5 will cover some further elements of fiction that you might find useful at this stage as well.)
+Consider an image that stuck with you, a character’s peculiar behavior or comments, a word choice that you found interesting, the unusual way the narrator describes an event, or the author’s placement of an action in an odd context.

-There’s a good chance that some of these intriguing moments and oddities will relate to other points in the story, eventually revealing some kind of pattern and giving you potential topics for your paper.
-Also keep in mind that if you found something peculiar in the story you’re writing about, chances are good that other people will have been perplexed by these moments in the story as well and will be interested to see how you make sense of it all.
-It’s even a good idea to test your ideas out on a friend, a classmate, or an instructor since talking about your ideas will help you develop them and push them beyond obvious interpretations of the story.
+There’s a good chance that some of these intriguing moments and oddities will relate to other points in the text, eventually revealing some kind of pattern and giving you potential topics for your paper.
+Also keep in mind that if you found something peculiar in the text you’re writing about, chances are good that other people will have been perplexed by these moments as well and will be interested to see how you make sense of it all.
+It’s even a good idea to test your ideas out on a friend, a classmate, or an instructor since talking about your ideas will help you develop them and push them beyond obvious interpretations of the text.
 And it’s only by pushing those ideas that you can write a paper that raises interesting issues or problems and that offers creative interpretations related to those issues.

 3. Select a topic with a lot of evidence